ory/docs/docs/ecosystem/styleguide/styleguide.md

 - Start with an `h2` (`##`), and respect the order `h2` > `h3` > `h4` > `h5` >
   `h6`.
 Never skip the hierarchy level, such as `h2` > `h4`
 - Avoid putting numbers in headings.
-Numbers shift, hence documentation anchor links shift too, which eventually leads to dead links.
+Numbers shift, hence documentation anchor links shift too, which leads to dead links.
 If you think it's compelling to add numbers in headings, make sure to at least discuss it with someone in the Merge Request.
 - Avoid using symbols and special characters in headers.
 Whenever possible, they